(From “Happiness and Culture: Special Topic Proposal” by Vida Penezic)

 The problem with studying happiness in a systematic way, however, has always been that it appeared to be a nebulous concept, extremely subjective in nature, and that it didn’t lend itself to scientific study.
 At least that was the case until relatively recently.

-Over the past few decades, a number of scientific disciplines in the US (psychology, neuroscience, economics, etc.) have decided that happiness, considering it to be a valid subject of scientific study and started using the scientific method to learn more about it.
+Over the past few decades, a number of scientific disciplines in the US (psychology, neuroscience, economics, etc.) decided that happiness is a valid subject of scientific study and started using the scientific method to learn more about it.
 It turned out that the “good times” (the moments of happiness/subjective wellbeing experienced by different individuals) have common characteristics that can be described, measured, and taught.
 This gave rise to a science-based view of happiness, acceptable to the mainstream educational and other institutions.

 A whole happiness industry has emerged that propagates this science-based, scholastic, approach to finding happiness: it teaches multitudes of people to be happy in a certain way and with certain things.1 Millions of people pursue happiness within this framework.
 Happiness (often under the banner of Positive Psychology) is taught at elite, mainstream educational institutions, such as Harvard and Berkley, in K-12 schools (e.g., Project Happiness), at work (as workplace-based happiness trainings), and by numerous self-help books and self-improvement websites, many (but by no means all) run by well-regarded institutions and scholars.
 Institutes (e.g., Global Center for Resiliency and Wellbeing, at the Mayo Clinic), conferences (e.g., Happiness and Its Causes), books (e.g., Happier by Tal Ben-Shahar), apps, executive happiness coaches, Forbes articles, etc., are also concerned with the subject.
 They all teach, research, or report on the research about happiness.
 Even a superficial internet search for happiness instruction reveals a mixture of research findings, scholarly claims, how-to websites, and financial schemes, all teaching/selling/promoting an approach to happiness that is very seductive because it puts greater happiness within everyone’s reach.
 In fact, this approach is so widespread that it has become a popular culture phenomenon in itself.